smdbs01/jstris-pc-mode-replay-viewer/README.md

 ![Script instruction2](./md_assets/script2.png)
 6. In the viewer, click the **upload a replay json** button and select the file you just downloaded.

-#### Upload a replay code/url

-1. In the viewer, click the **upload a replay code/url** button and open up a Jstris PC Mode replay, then either -
-  - Copy the replay link in the url bar.
-It should be in the format of `https://jstris.jezevec10.com/replay/12345678`.
-Paste it in the popped up input area and click "**Upload**"
-  - Copy the replay code to the left of the **Load** button.
-Paste it in the popped up input area and click "**Upload**"

-2. Wait a few seconds until the reponses are received.
-The replay will then show up in the viewer.

 ## Contribute

 Please see the [GitHub tutorial](https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project) on forking and sending pull requests.
+(Have fun editing my tailwind styles!)

 If you have any questions, please feel free to [open an issue](https://github.com/smdbs-smdbs/jstris-pc-mode-replay-viewer/issues).

 ## Run on your local machine